greg-raven/grus/_posts/2010-09-30-lewis-et-al-veto-in-state-tuition-for-illegals.md

 - Letters
 tags:
 - amnesty
-- Assemblyman Anthony Adams
+- Anthony Adams
 - California
-- Senator George Runner
+- George Runner
 ---

 California is swimming in red ink.
 We cannot afford legislation that will unnecessarily increase our fiscal crisis.
 Please ask Gov. Schwarzenegger to veto SB 1460 and AB 1413 today.